 Finally we added color for personality and deeper concept.
 Since the school is commonly known simply as Charter Arts, our use of type weight and alignment also highlights this easy, abbreviated reading of the logo as “Charter Arts”, despite the presence of all the other words.
 It works both ways.

 In the end, its unorthodox overall shape actually serves to make the logo more recognizable and memorable.
 We wouldn’t have guessed that outcome, but design is full of such surprises.
 Keeps up on our toes and alert for the best solution however we discover it.

-* The school is also variously referred to: “Charter High School for the Arts” “Lehigh Valley Charter Performing Arts” “Lehigh Vally Charter Arts” “High School for the Arts” “Performing Arts” “Lehigh Valley Performing Arts” “Lehigh Valley Performing Arts High School” “LVPA” (see untold story about ‘performing’)
+* The school had been referred to variously as: “Charter High School for the Arts” “Lehigh Valley Charter Performing Arts” “Lehigh Valley Charter Arts” “High School for the Arts” “Performing Arts” “Lehigh Valley Performing Arts” “Lehigh Valley Performing Arts High School” “LVPA”

 Who has more fun on Doggie Day?
 The canines or their owners or the parade spectators?